-Distribution: Occasionally escaping from cultivation, but rarely becoming established in Washington; occasionally escaped from cultivation in many areas in North America.
+Distribution: Occurring on both sides of the Cascades crest in Washington; occasionally escaped from cultivation in many areas in North America.

 Flowers: July-August